-Cold weather, rain and grazing low in nutrients — the winter months can prove a feeding challenge.
-But these tips can help keep your horse in peak condition.
+Cold weather, rain and grazing low in nutrients — the winter months can prove a feeding challenge for most owners.
+But these tips can help keep your horse in peak condition

-Horses have a strong inbuilt desire to chew and it is difficult to satisfy this in horses stabled 24/7 during the winter months.
+5. Horses have a strong inbuilt desire to chew and it is difficult to satisfy this in horses stabled 24/7 during the winter months.
 If ignored, behavioural issues such as wood chewing, windsucking and weaving may ensue.
 Serious health issues such as colic or gastric ulcers can pose a risk, too.
-And so access to forage must be plentiful, ideally a constant supply.
+And so access to forage must be plentiful, ideally a constant supply, along with fresh water.